qdrant/landing_page/qdrant-landing/content/blog/qdrant-stars-announcement.md

     </div>
   </div>
 <blockquote>
-I'm excited to be part of this program.
-I really enjoy creating content in my free time, especially when working with the newest technologies that can have a significant impact in real life.
-That's why I see AI in the medical/healthcare field as a really important use case.
+I'm really excited to show the power of the Qdrant as vector database.
+Especially in some fields where accessing the right data by very fast and efficient way is a must, in fields like Healthcare and Medicine.
 </blockquote>
 </div>